HyPER-GAN: Hybrid Patch-Based Image-to-Image Translation for Real-Time Photorealism Enhancement in Game Engines

-Our contributions are summarized as follows: (1) We propose HyPER-GAN, a lightweight Im2Im translation method for real-time photorealism enhancement of high-resolution synthetic images.
-(2) We introduce a hybrid training strategy that combines paired synthetic–photorealism-enhanced image supervision with matched real-world image patches.
-(3) We demonstrate through experiments that HyPER-GAN outperforms SoTA lightweight paired Im2Im translation methods in terms of inference latency, visual quality, and semantic consistency.
-(4) We validate that the proposed hybrid training approach leads to superior visual realism and semantic robustness compared to training solely with synthetic and photorealism-enhanced pairs.
+Our contributions are summarized as follows: \begin{enumerate} \item We propose HyPER-GAN, an easy-to-integrate, lightweight Im2Im translation framework for real-time photorealism enhancement of rendered images. \item We introduce a hybrid training strategy that combines paired rendered–photorealism-enhanced image supervision with unpaired matched real-world image patches. \item We demonstrate through within- and cross-engine experiments that HyPER-GAN can enhance the photorealism of rendered images with a 6x improvement in FPS and better semantic consistency compared to SoTA lightweight paired Im2Im translation methods, while maintaining temporal consistency. \item We validate that the proposed hybrid training approach leads to superior semantic consistency, visual realism, and robustness in unseen environments, compared to training solely with rendered and photorealism-enhanced pairs. \end{enumerate}